MIT-Emerging-Talent/ET6-CDSP-group-19-repo/4_data_analysis/README.md

 ## Technical Summary

-The analysis is based on four linked datasets examining how immigration policy affects juvenile immigrants' legal representation and case outcomes.
+The analysis is based on four linked datasets and two lookup tables, examining how immigration policy affects juvenile immigrants' legal representation and case outcomes.
 Findings show a clear relationship between representation and favorable case results.